ChillarAnand/emacsism/emacsism.md

 > `Emacs singularity` is a hypothetical function, which is capable of doing anything!!

 Singularity is a higher order of selection narrowing.
+In previous section, I have used selection narrowing for one set of options.
+To take if further, I can do selection narrowing on anything(buffers, files, commands, dirs, bookmarks).

-In previous section, I have selected one command & I have used selection narrowing for the argument.
+selected one command & I have used selection narrowing for the argument.
 In addition to arguments, I can even do selection narrowing on commands.
 In addition to performing selection narrowing individually on arguments or commands, I can do selection narrowing on a combination of command & argument.
 This is where singularity comes into picture.

 Lets see how some general actions that are performed in Emacs.